tonight-halfmoon/Coding-Dojo/readme.md

 ## TDD
 ## SOLID design principles

-Berak it, fix it, commit, refactor if necessary, and so on.
+Break it, fix it, commit, refactor if necessary, and so on.